By Tom Veatch

 If advocates are willing to put skin in the game, then things will tend to coalign with their positions.

 Perhaps big polluting businesses, for example, will tax their illicit gains to stake value to the continued support of their current structures.
 That could prevent progress, or induce a negative spiral also.
 It needs to be gamed out, what is the relative power in the staking pool world of good versus evil.
-In general I have faith good wil win out over evil, especially as light drives out darkness: when Monsanto's individual staking pool receives $1M, in the light of day, then a world of donors will join together and outdonate the isolated misbehavor.
+In general I have faith good will win out over evil, especially as light drives out darkness: when Monsanto's individual staking pool receives $1M, in the light of day, then a world of donors will join together and outdonate the isolated misbehaver.

 Even so, if there are two staking pools pro and con regarding some principle or issue, the winner may or may not be the bigger pool, but each pool will at least help to organize, publicize, and catalyze their positions.
 Also counteradvocates wanting to not see the muscular alternatives arise, will seek accommodations within the system so as not to face escalation.